 MBA participates in and supports the AIANN (American Institute of Architects, Northern Nevada) because we realize the importance of this group in advocating the value of architecture in our communities.
-Erik Fong served as a board member for the AIANN executive board and was also chapter President in 2013.
-Wan Cone is also an active member of the AIANN board and is President of the chapter for 2016.
+Both Erik Fong and Wan Cone served as board members for the AIANN executive board and were past Presidents.

 Through Wan and Erik’s participation in the AIANN, they initiated a new project to improve the design discourse in Reno.
 DICE (Design is Innovation, Creativity, and Energy) is an annual program, held at the Nevada Museum of Art that brings together speakers of all design disciplines, with the goal of advocating for good design and its positive effect on our community.
 DICE provides a forum for discussions on how to improve the urban fabric of Reno.
 It has brought speakers such as Tom Kundig, Ellen Dunham-Jones, and Dr. Chris Lubkeman, all leaders in their fields, to inspire and elevate design and the dialogue in our community.